Wilpena Pound: Hill's homestead

+After the Hills sold their lease, the Pound then became a forest reserve leased for grazing.

+Tourism

 In 1945 the tourist potential of the area was recognised when a "National Pleasure Resort" was proclaimed.
 A hotel called the Wilpena Chalet was opened on the southern side of the creek just outside the gorge and it has been run by various private companies ever since.
 Kevin Rasheed and later his son, Keith, ran the Chalet for over 50 years.

 Later, the Pound became part of the Flinders Ranges National Park.